A Structured Framework for Evaluating and Enhancing Interpretive Capabilities of Multimodal LLMs in Culturally Situated Tasks: Methodology

 \subsection{Feature Engineering from Human Expert Critiques}

-Framework foundation relies on human expert commentaries, significantly from Giuseppe Castiglione's (Lang Shining) ``Twelve Months'' () seriesQing imperial court paintings fusing Chinese and Western traditions.
-To enhance model training and evaluation, a sliding window cropping strategy (640640 pixel sub-images) was applied to these high-resolution images, augmenting data diversity and granularity for improved VLM detail recognition and evaluation accuracy, a common practice in computer vision (e.g., \cite{Lin2014MicrosoftCC, krishna2017visual}).
+Framework foundation relies on human expert commentaries, significantly from Giuseppe Castiglione's (Lang Shining, 郎世宁) ``Twelve Months'' (十二月令图) series—Qing imperial court paintings fusing Chinese and Western traditions.
+To enhance model training and evaluation, a sliding window cropping strategy (640×640 pixel sub-images) was applied to these high-resolution images, augmenting data diversity and granularity for improved VLM detail recognition and evaluation accuracy, a common practice in computer vision (e.g., \cite{Lin2014MicrosoftCC, krishna2017visual}).

 We employed a zero-shot classification model to systematically extract evaluative characteristics.
 Specifically, we used the multilingual BART-large-mnli model~\cite{lewis2020bart, williams2018broad}, which has been fine-tuned on natural language inference tasks and can classify text into arbitrary categories without task-specific training.
 For each commentary text, the model computes the probability of belonging to each predefined label using the entailment paradigm.
 Given a text $T$ and a label $L$, the model evaluates the hypothesis ``This text is about $L$'' and outputs a softmax probability score $p(L|T) \in [0,1]$.
 We apply this process across 38 labels spanning three dimensions: \textit{Evaluative Stance} (10 labels, e.g., ``Historical Research'', $p=0.85$), \textit{Feature Focus} (17 labels, e.g., ``Use of Color'', $p=0.72$), and \textit{Commentary Quality} (11 labels, e.g., ``Profound Insight'', $p=0.68$).
 Furthermore, we complemented this set of 38 labels with 9 additional labels representing higher level features: 5 profile alignment scores derived from clustering analysis of the 38 primary features, and 4 supplementary analytical dimensions for enhanced discrimination between critique styles.